Electric Vehicles for Sale in Parksville, BC

 The BC SCRAP-IT Program offers British Columbians incentives to scrap their high-polluting vehicles when they purchase a new electric vehicle!
 To be eligible, you must scrap a vehicle that has been insured within the last six months.

-New Chevrolet Volt and Chevrolet Bolt EV vehicles are both eligible for incentives when you participate in the SCRAP-IT Program!
+New Chevrolet Bolt EV vehicles IS eligible for incentives when you participate in the SCRAP-IT Program!

 In addition to great deals on electric vehicles, the program also allows participants to claim other incentives such as an electric bike or car share credit.